Have you ever been somewhere with your kids, and someone asks if you’re “baby-sitting” them?

 For a long time, we dads faced some unpleasant stereotypes.
 If a dad was left in charge of his kids for any length of time, the expectation was that the house would be a total wreck, the kids would be filthy head-to-toe, and nothing was accomplished around the house.

-Now, I must say that some dads earned us that reputation, because they didn’t really embrace their role and all the tasks of caring for their kids.
+Now, it’s true that some dads earned us that reputation, because they didn’t really embrace their role and all the tasks of caring for their kids.

-When you do run up against a negative stereotype, I say don’t take it personally.
+When you do run up against a negative stereotype, don’t take it personally.
 In most cases, life is too short to get upset when people lump us in with other dads who might not be the best.
-Let’s keep doing all we can to faithfully be there for our children—loving, coaching and modeling for them—and in time we can change the culture and the stereotypes.
+Let’s keep doing all we can to faithfully be there for our children, and in time we can change the culture and the stereotypes.

 But overall, dads are making progress in this area.
 A recent study found that today’s dads are involved in childcare almost five hours more per week than dads of fifty years ago, and they’re doing almost that much more housework per week.
 Also, more dads are on board with the notion that it’s important for them to be highly involved in childcare and other upkeep tasks at home.